yvvki/bunup/CONTRIBUTING.md

   - `build.ts` - Core build functionality
   - `watch.ts` - Watch mode functionality
   - `plugins/` - Bundler plugins

-  - `dts/` - TypeScript declaration file generation
+## Pull Request Guidelines

+1. Update documentation if needed
+2. Ensure all tests pass
+3. Address any feedback from code reviews
+4. Once approved, your PR will be merged

-## License
+## Code of Conduct

-By contributing to Bunup, you agree that your contributions will be licensed under the project's [MIT License](LICENSE).
+Please be respectful and constructive in all interactions within our community.

 ## Questions?

-If you have any questions or need help, feel free to:
+If you have any questions, please open an issue for discussion.

-- Open an issue on GitHub
-- Reach out to the maintainers:
-  - Arshad Yaseen (<m@arshadyaseen.com>)

-Thank you for contributing to make Bunup better!
+Thank you for contributing to Bunup!